 The London Passport

 One of the most amazing aspects about studying in London is a student’s ability to travel around both their neighbourhood and the world.
 The Syracuse London Abroad program does a fantastic job recognizing travelling as a pivotal part of the abroad experience by strongly encouraging each student to explore new places.
 The development of the London Passport Program was specifically designed with the intention of assisting students in their reflective process during their semester abroad.
 By going to lectures in the city, visiting museums, building your network of contacts, joining in all-school field trips, developing a blog or vlog related to your stay in London, collaborating on projects at the centre, or traveling in and outside the UK, you can earn stamps in your Syracuse London Passport.
-Collectively, the stamps in your Syracuse London Passport could lead to a certificate in a particular category, a LinkedIn endorsement from Syracuse London, an end-of-semester aware, and even cash prizes!
+Collectively, the stamps in your Syracuse London Passport could lead to a certificate in a particular category, a LinkedIn endorsement from Syracuse London, an end-of-semester award, and even cash prizes!

 How to Earn Stamps